TosbackCgusBridge-Bot/CGUs-versions/Champssports/Privacy Policy.md

 Champs Sports believes in protecting your information.
 With this in mind, we have adopted this Privacy Statement, which describes the information we may collect when you use visit our websites (each a "Site"), sign up for a brand loyalty membership (each a "Loyalty Program"), or shop in our stores (each a "Store") (collectively the "Services").
 By using this Site, you agree to the collection, use and disclosure of your personal information as described in this Statement.
 If you do not, please do not use the Site.
 This Statement addresses:

-Information Collection Information Use Information Disclosure Updating Your Information Changes to our Privacy Statement Option to Opt-out Children's Privacy Security of Information Your California Privacy Rights Questions/Contacting Us Links to Other Websites Safe Harbor Certification
+Information Collection Information Use Information Disclosure Updating Your Information Changes to our Privacy Statement Option to Opt-out Children's Privacy Security of Information Your California Privacy Rights Questions/Contacting Us Links to Other Websites Data Transfers

 **Information Collection**